-With this segment of data prepared, we can now apply the same MCMC fitting process as described in Section \ref{subsec:mcmc}.
-Radius is allowed to vary greatly compared to the ranges defined in \cite{King24-2}.
-This is due to the switch from short-cadence modeling to long-cadence, where much larger distances are possible.
-We allow $r_{in}$ walkers to roam between 10-500 AU.
-We cap $r_{out}$ at 600 AU to keep model echoes closer to the timescale shown in our data.
+With this segment of data prepared, we apply the same MCMC fitting process as described in Section \ref{subsec:mcmc}.
+Disk radii are allowed to vary greatly compared to the ranges defined in \cite{King24-2}.
+This is due to the switch from short-cadence modeling to long-cadence, where probing much larger distances is possible.
+We allow $r_{\rm in}$ walkers to roam between 10-500 AU.
+We cap $r_{\rm out}$ at 600 AU to keep model echoes closer to the timescale shown in our data.
 Additionally, we constrain outer radius values to those greater than their corresponding inner radius.
 Inclination is held between 0 and 90 degrees and albedo is allowed to vary from 0 to 1.

-The resulting MCMC fit produces the parameter-space plots shown in Figure \ref{fig:1-fit}.
-The model predicts that the disk around this young star has parameters of $r_{in}=105.8 $AU, $r_{out}=133.9 $AU, $i=89^\circ$, and $\gamma=0.99$.
-We compare these values with those reported in \cite{barenfeld17}.
+The resulting MCMC fit produces the parameter-space plots shown in Figure~\ref{fig:1-fit}.
+The model predicts that the disk around this young star has parameters with $1\sigma$ uncertainties of $r_{\rm in}=105\ (-5,+1) $AU, $r_{\rm out}=130 (-9,+29) $AU, $i=81^\circ \ (-2,+5)$, and $\gamma=0.95 \ (-.10,+0.03)$.
+We compare these values with those reported by \cite{barenfeld17}.
 Here, EPIC 203664569 (reported as 2MASS J16163345-2521505) is found to have an inner dust radius of 72 (-23,+25) AU and an inclination of 88 (-9,+2) degrees.
-We find very strong agreement in the inclination calculation, which is very encouraging.
-Our calculated inner radius is just beyond the upper range reported in \cite{barenfeld17}, which would be 99 AU, but we are pleased that it our results of 105.8 AU are still quite close to that upper range.
+We find strong agreement in the inclination calculation, which is very encouraging.
+The lower range on our calculated inner radius nearly overlaps within the the upper range reported by \cite{barenfeld17}.
+This is a highly encouraging result at this stage.

-As an additional test, we include a secondary model that instead treats the circumstellar structure as a torus.
-We retain inclination and albedo as parameters, but instead vary only one radius, measured to the inner wall of the torus, in addition to height of the torus, H. Nearly all of the previous calculations are done the same way, with the exception of our differential area bin size, which is now calculated as $dA=2\pi* rd\phi* H$.
-We then set a prior on the height of the torus, constraining it between $1-75\%$ of the radius of the torus.